cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/sci-servers.md

 - For a more richly-featured editor or Integrated Development Environment (IDE), consider using a remote editor locally, for example {{<link href="https://code.visualstudio.com/docs/remote/ssh">}}VSCode{{</link>}} or
 {{<link "https://www.jetbrains.com/pycharm/">}}PyCharm{{</link>}}: these can be installed and customised on your own machine rather than needing central installation and management on JASMIN.
-Watch this space for further advice about how to configure and use VSCode in this way.
+See the [Access from VSCode page]({{% ref "access-from-vscode" %}}) for further advice about how to configure and use VSCode in this way.
 - Ability to run graphical applications: use the
 [NX graphical desktop service]({{% ref "graphical-linux-desktop-access-using-nx" %}}) for best performance.

-See [[Note 4]](#5-privileges) above about privileges: you can only install software for yourself if it can be done with user-level privileges.
+See [above about privileges](#privileges): you can only install software for yourself if it can be done with user-level privileges.

 ## Access to storage